Abstract Painting Chocolate Cake

 Hola!
 Do you know what today is?
 It’s my birthday!
 I’ve completed 27 wonderful and sometimes awkward trips around the sun!
 27 doesn’t feel too much different than 26.
-Except last year I distinctly remember that all I wanted to do for my birthday was eat Mac and Cheese all day... and this year all I want to eat all day is vegetables and other green things.
-I can’t really tell if that is sign of maturity and a stronger awareness of self care or if it’s because we just got back from vacation 2 days ago and we each ate a total of 15 tacos in 3 days.
+Except last year I distinctly remember that all I wanted to do for my birthday was eat Mac and Cheese all day... and this year all I want to eat all day are vegetables and other green things.
+I can’t really tell if that is a sign of maturity and a stronger awareness of self care or if it’s because we just got back from vacation 2 days ago and we each ate a total of 15 tacos in 3 days.
 Who knows?!

 I’ve gotten very into abstract cake decorating lately if you haven’t noticed.
 I love it so much because it doesn’t involve painstakingly piping perfect flower (I will attempt that later!) and it’s a stress free way of playing around with forms and color.
 I wanted this year’s birthday cake to sort of be a self portrait.
 Last year’s birthday cake was more Reuben focused because was turning the big 30 and had just passed all his architecture licensure exams, so I made the cake look like a concrete column... sort of.
 But this year the cake is a reflection of me!
 It has swooshes of warm orange and yellow hues with a little accent of blue.
 If you want to hyper analyze the design of the cake like we did in college art history, you could say that it’s an expression of my big, colorful, and chaotic moves in life, but the blue accents represent Reuben’s presence in my life and his ability to balance me out.
 Our something like that lol.